Danny Basavich

-Daniel (Danny) Basavich (born September 25, 1978) is an American professional pool player from New Jersey.
-He is fondly called "Kid Delicious", a nickname he acquired after defeating a player monickered "Kid Vicious".
+Daniel (Danny) Basavich (September 25, 1978 – May 2023) was an American professional pool player.
+Born in Brooklyn, New York, he spent much of his life in New Jersey.
+He acquired the nickname "Kid Delicious" after defeating a player monickered "Kid Vicious".

 Basavich grew up in Manalapan Township, New Jersey.
+He died on either May 15 or 17, 2023, at his later home in Manchester, New Jersey.

 Professional career

 Basavich was a notorious road player who hustled pool games across the country, but later decided to compete professionally in tournaments after becoming too well known to continue hustling.

 In 2004, Basavich was named "Rookie of the Year" by the United Pool Players Association.